 With a crib chosen, what kind of changing table will work?
 Do you want open shelving or a real dresser?
 A real dresser means it is usable for years to come.
 I like this mix of the painted drawers and oak surround so that it works with the crib, but isn’t too matching.
 Some alternatives would be this or this, and I love companies like this that make custom door fronts for Ikea furniture, so you can really elevate an inexpensive piece.

 With very light pieces and bright textiles picked out, I know I need to increase my tonal range in the room, so I immediately gravitate towards dark chairs (carefully not going too large or bulky so the dark is all you see, versus mixing in).
 A lot of people will swear up and down you need a glider or a rocker.
 I have found ours useful, but I also do just as well when I only have a chair.
 Generally speaking, when my babies have needed motion, it means we’re walking around, not sitting.
-I’m showing the Sika Monet Rocker here, but you could also go for this cheaper, non-rocking version.
+I’m showing the Sika Monet Rocker here, but there are other great dark rattan chairs like this, and much cheaper like this.

 Because rugs can be costly, I choose great neutrals or unique vintage.
 If you know your taste, you can trust that a cool vintage rug will continue to be a great accent in other rooms, layered with other rugs or on their own.
 Etsy can be a great resource for finding bright Moroccan rugs.
 Another great source for durable, reasonably priced, classic neutrals is Dash + Albert.